 One of the main reasons nobles were attracted to the area was the Place des Vosges.

-The Place des Vosges became a favorite socializing spot and many nobles built their private residences around it.
+Many nobles built their private residences around it.

-Fun fact : the square was initially called the Royal Square but it was renamed when the Vosges became the first French district to pay its taxes during the French Revolution!
+Fun fact : it was initially called the "Royal Square" but was renamed when the Vosges became the first French département to pay its taxes during the French Revolution!